aruruka/aruruka-blog/content/post/hpe-ezmeral-data-fabric-store-and-protect-cluster-data-work-with-volumes/index.md

 Volumes are a logical data management entity allowing you to apply policies, quotas, and permissions to logical groups of data.
 A container and all of its replicas will always be in the same volume.
 Though, as you can see, a volume may spread throughout the entire cluster.

+## 5.2.1: Topology - Volume Placement (Topology)

+A cluster's topology defines logical groups of nodes in your cluster.
+There is no single correct formula for defining node topology.

+It will be based on your site's specific configuration and your data access policies.
+But if nothing else you should use topology to tell MapR which nodes are in which racks.

+### Node Topology

+Node topologies are hierarchical labels that group nodes together.

+Topology paths are written much like file system directories but they are not mounted points or directories.
+They simply label that group of nodes together and illustrate the relationship between groups of nodes.

+The default topology is "/data/default-rack".
+As nodes are added to the cluster, they are assigned to that topology by default.

+### Volume Topology

+Volume topologies identify which node topologies the volume can write to.

+The default topology assigned to volumes is "/data".

+Notice that the "/data" topology includes all of the nodes in the "/data/default-rack" topology because "/data/default-rack" is a sub-topology of "/data".

+If you haven't made any changes to the default topology, this means that the volumes data can be written or replicated to any node in the cluster.

+On the surface that doesn't seem like such a bad plan.
+The point of a distributed file system is after all to distribute data.

+### Rack Awareness

+Problem: MapR does not know which nodes are in different racks.

+However, with all of the default topologies in place, MapR has no knowledge of which nodes are located in different racks.
+Let's look at exactly why this could be a problem.